 FTP is a TCP-based protocol.
 Hence, it can be very useful for downloading/uploading files over a LAN or even through the Internet.
 However, FTP was designed at a time when the use of the Internet was limited to a few organizations and network-based threats were non-existent.

-Today, a multitude of threats already exist and FTP connections can be compromised through man-in-the-middle, brute force, and other forms of cyber attacks.
+Today, a multitude of threats already exist and FTP connections can be compromised through sniffer attacks, brute force, and other forms of cyber attacks.
 To protect file transfers from these threats, secure file transfer protocols were developed.
 Of these protocols, two have gained widespread adoption - FTPS and SFTP.

 FTPS actually gets its protection from SSL/TLS (Secure Sockets Layer/Transport Layer Security), while SFTP gets its own from SSH (Secure Shell).